llvm/llvm-project/llvm/docs/LangRef.rst

 status flags are not observable.
 Therefore, floating-point math operations do not have side effects and may be speculated freely.
 Results assume the round-to-nearest rounding mode, and subnormals are assumed to be preserved.

-Running default LLVM code in an environment where these assumptions are not met can lead to undefined behavior.
+Running LLVM code in an environment where these assumptions are not met can lead to undefined behavior.
+The ``strictfp`` and ``denormal-fp-math`` attributes as well as :ref:`Constrained Floating-Point Intrinsics <constrainedfp>` can be used to weaken LLVM's assumptions and ensure defined behavior in non-default floating-point environments; see their respective documentation for details.

-Code that requires different behavior than this should use the :ref:`Constrained Floating-Point Intrinsics <constrainedfp>`.

 .. _floatnan: